 Supporting Teachers

-We give science teachers the tools and skills to help students overcome misconceptions and misinformation about climate change, evolution, and the nature of science.
+We help students overcome common misconceptions about climate change, evolution, and the nature of science.

 Speciation is the evolutionary process that results in new species.
 Understanding speciation allows scientists to understand how the tree of life developed over time.
 This lesson set features the speciation of squamates – scaled reptiles like lizards and snakes.
 Students investigate the genetic and environmental factors that led to limb reduction and examine how one suborder of this group, the Serpentes, flourished thanks to this adaptation.